bannastre/CV/README.md

 - Ruby, Rails, Javascript, Node.js, Angular.js
 - Rspec, Jasmine, Mocha

-#### Royal Military Academy Sandhurst (Jan - Dec 2007)
+#### Royal Military Academy Sandhurst (RMAS) (Jan - Dec 2007)

-- Commissioned as an Officer from the world's premier Leadership academy
+Commissioned as an Officer from the national centre of excellence for leadership.
+- RMAS is where all officers in the British Army are trained to take on the responsibilities of leading the soldiers under their command.

 #### University of Newcastle upon Tyne  (Sep 2002 - Jul 2006)

-BA (Hons) Economics & Business Management
+BA (Hons) Economics & Business Management.
+- Modules in Macro & Micro Economics, Risk and Uncertainty, Innovation and Creativity, and Financial Economics.
-- Dissertation documenting the effect of Game Theory and Collusion on an international business
+- Dissertation documenting the effect of Game Theory and Collusion on an international business.
-- University Rowing 1st VIII
+- University Rowing 1st VIII.

 #### Any other qualifications
-- FCA Approved person
+- FCA Approved person.
 - Investment Management Cert.
-Level 4, Modules 1&2
+Level 4, Modules 1&2.
-- Wines & Spirits Education Trust Level 2 with Distinction
+- Wines & Spirits Education Trust Level 2 with Distinction.

 ## Experience
 **Citi Markets** London (2014 - 2017)